orkes-io/docs/docs/guides/passing-data-task-to-task.md

 }
 ```

-## Task Inputs referred from other Task Outputs​
+## Task Inputs referred from other Task Outputs

 The next method is to take inputs from the preceding task’s output.
 Let’s assume that a task with the task reference name **previousTaskReference** produced the following output: